usaee/CSE310/Module3/README.md

 # Overview

-{Provide a description the software that you wrote and how it integrates with a Cloud Database.
-Describe how to use your program.}
 This project uses Python to interact with a cloud database hosted by IBM through an api.
 To use this program, all you need to do is enter the fields of the rows and columns of a table you wish to create, add, modify, or delete in the cloud database.